huizebruin/E-Inventory/README.md

 # Features

-* exe file for windows so it's easy to start with E-Inventory
+* exe file for windows so it's easy to start with E-Inventory : done 10-05-2023
 * translation to other languages
 * option to send a mail with notification for low stock off unit's.